Generic selectors

 If you do find yourself detained, then it's important to remember that everybody in the USA has the right to counsel (a lawyer).
 Before agreeing to anything with law enforcement, make sure you act on these rights and speak to a lawyer, even if it's a free one appointed by the court.

-Also, don't try and antogonise any federal agents.
-The police have a reputation for being heavy-handed in the USA, so try and stay in their good books as best you can.
+Also, don't try to antagonise any federal agents.
+The police have a reputation for being heavy-handed in the USA, so try to stay in their good books as best you can.

 Andy is a freelance sports writer with ten years of experience covering major sporting events across Europe.
 He has also been a season ticket holder at Old Trafford since 2008 and has visited over 40 football stadiums in the United Kingdom and abroad following the Reds.